cryptobtcbuyer/docs-nibiru/docs/ecosystem/nibi-perps/index.md

 Naturally, risks are inherent with any novel project being built.
 Nibiru’s ecosystem is built to promote the robust decentralization, permissionless creation of perps.
 As a result, community members can start trading without the supervision of a central authority, meaning the safety of having a facilitating party will not exist to the same degree.
 That being said, new market proposals will require governance approval for listing and a listing fee in NIBI tokens.

 The permissionless state of market creation can drive the protocol to in-solvency in a black swan event.
 To mitigate against the risk of one market spilling over to others, Nibiru has **3 layers of backstop** to account for periods of extreme volatility.
-In ordered priority, these are the **Ecosystem Fund, Safety Module, and the Treasury**:
+In ordered priority, these are the **Ecosystem Fund, Safety Module, and the Treasury**.

 ### Ecosystem Fund (EF)